Park51: Background

 Plans to build what was then called "Cordoba House" were reported in The New York Times in December 2009, at a location that was already in use for Muslim worship.
 Early response to the project was not pronounced, and one libertarian commentator provided positive coverage.

 The plans were reviewed by Manhattan Community Board 1 in May 2010, at which time they attracted some national media attention.

 The project's organizers stated that it was intended to be "a platform for multi-faith dialogue, striving to promote inter-community peace, tolerance and understanding; locally in New York City, nationally in America, and globally."
 They said that it was modeled on the noted Manhattan Jewish Community Center at 76th Street and Amsterdam Ave.
 The proposal triggered an intense nationwide controversy.

 The original Cordoba House sparked a controversy among well funded experts, already engaged in what some have labeled as misinformation campaigns, warning of the threat of radical Islam.
 Numerous other protests, which have reached millions of Americans, were sparked by a campaign launched by conservative bloggers Pamela Geller and Robert Spencer, founders of Stop Islamization of America, who dubbed the project the "Ground Zero mosque", and a national controversy ensued.
 Conservative media also involved in protests against Islam following the September 11 attacks had published material during previous campaigns.

-In 2010 the Supreme Court ruled on Citizens United.
-This allowed unlimited funding of special interest groups in American politics as long as the groups did not coordinate with political parties.
-The campaign against Park51, marked the first explosion in what critics call dark money into American elections.
-These campaigns amplified opinions of supporters argued that arguments against the building are based on the notion that Islam, rather than Islamic radicals, was responsible for the attacks on the World Trade Center.
+Supporters of the project argued that opponents' arguments are based on the notion that Islam, rather than Islamic radicals, was responsible for the attacks on the World Trade Center.
 The New York Times reported that Muslim religious facilities previously existed at the World Trade Center itself before the attacks.